Last updated on May 28, 2023 by Wandering our World

-However Mauritius probably has better snorkeling opportunities, plus as a volcanic island it has dramatic mountains and forests that open up opportunities for hiking and jungle trekking.
+However Mauritius probably has better snorkeling opportunities.
+And as a volcanic island it has dramatic mountains and forests that open up opportunities for hiking and jungle trekking.

 Seychelles also has forests and mountains worth exploring, as we explain later.
 Although as the Seychelles is a nation spread out among numerous islands, you must island hop to see all the best sights.

-Below we look at the scenery on offer in both countries, before comparing the culture, standard of hotels, and food in each.
+Below we look at the scenery on offer in both countries.
+Before comparing the culture, standard of hotels, nightlife, food and more!

 Just off the west coast is the beautiful little Ile aux Cerf.
 This private island can be reached by boat from the little fishing village of Trou d’Eau Deuce, and is also a great swimming spot that is quieter than popular and easy to reach Pereybere.